rominator1983/completeModInstallationManual/README.md

     The new audio sub system that ships with newer Ubuntu releases since lunar lobster (23.04).
     With pipewire-jack there is an implementation of a jack server (that is, it is not jackd nor does it use or need jackd).

+* JACK

+    The audio backend API/server that the MOD-host uses to connect lv2 plugins with each other.
+Pipewire implements the JACK protocol thus eliminating the need for a JACK server.

 # Base setup of operating system

 1. Install Ubuntu
      1. Use "Install third-party software for graphics and Wi-Fi hardware"
      2. Use "Download and install support for additional media formats
-     3. After installing when asked for sending system information select not to send this, in order to not cause unneccessary network trafic when you are recording in the studio with MOD.
+     3. After installing when asked for sending system information select not to send this, in order to not cause unneccessary network trafic at the worst possible time on stage with your MOD.
      4. Consider setting your screen timeout to never in order to not have your screen go blank when jamming with your friends with MOD.
-     5. Take some time to think about software updates and when to apply them, since - again - you don't want those to mess with you when you are live on stage with MOD.
+     5. Take some time to think about how and when to apply software updates to your box, since - again - you don't want those to mess with you when you are live on stage with MOD.
 2. Install Ubuntu studio and its components

     As of [the documentation](https://ubuntustudio.org/ubuntu-studio-installer/) Ubuntu studio components can be installed by starting the launcher (I suppose windows key) and the ubuntu studio installer from there but that did not work for me as the ubuntustudio-installer was not installed out of the box.
 Instead do the following: